Melissa Bailey, PsyD

-A study conducted by the National Institutes of Health (NIH) found that a high BMI is correlated with Alzheimer’s disease among people who are at least 50 years old.
+A study conducted by the National Institute on Aging found that a high BMI is correlated with Alzheimer's disease among people who are at least 50 years old.
 Excess body fat is associated with amyloid plaques, which are toxic proteins that prevent the brain from functioning at normal levels.

 Obesity is tied to insulin resistance, which causes blood sugar in the body to increase.
 In turn, these higher blood sugar levels can lead to type 2 diabetes.

 There is a direct relationship between obesity and cardiovascular disease because fat builds up in the arteries and reduces the flow of blood to the heart.
 As a result, obese people are at greater risk of having heart attacks, chest pain and strokes.